blad/Dex/README.txt

-Ronan
+Dex
 ---------------------------------------
-Ronan is a utility hook for Git that makes taggig commits with a ticket number or value simple.
+Dex is a utility hook for Git that makes taggig commits with a ticket number or value simple.

-Ronan associates a branch to a ticket number or arbitrary value.
+Dex associates a branch to a ticket number or arbitrary value.
 Every commit on that branch is then annotated with that ticket number or value.

 Installation
 ---------------------------------------
 TBD

 Usage
 ---------------------------------------